finch1/Spark-Practice/Notes/Notes.md

 import os

 '''
-set the Master node as the local machine on a single thread, single process set app name to see the results
+set the Master node as the local machine (not on the cluster) on a single thread, single process set app name to see the results
 '''
 conf = SparkConf().setMaster("local[*]").setAppName("RatingsHistogram")